Classic Motorcycle Build

 If they don't move (many won't at first), try spraying with WD40, and letting them soak for a while.

-If they still don't move, try a few more manly whacks with the mallet.
+If they still don't move, try a few more solid whacks with the mallet.
 If there's no movement - stop.
 Spray it with more penetrating fluid, let it soak overnight and try again tomorrow.

 While removing the forks, they may get hung up on the rubber O-rings on the top and bottom of the headlamp brackets, which detach once the forks slide out of the triple trees.